COLUMN

 Interview with the President and CEO of Adora Inc., the Company that is Protecting Children through the Use of AI

-In July 2024, our company invested in Adora Inc., which develops and operates an AI-powered parental control app called "Kodomamo", and we've begun walking together as fellow members of the local “Venture Ecosystem”.
+In July 2024, D-POPS GROUP invested in Adora Inc., which develops and operates an AI-powered parental control app called "Kodomamo", and we've begun walking together as fellow members of the local “Venture Ecosystem”.

 ☆An article about this investment in Adora Inc. is linked here: